TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 106/Psalms 106.11.md

 ---

-And the waters covered their adversaries; There was not one of them left.
+The waters covered their adversaries.
+There was not one of them left.